Differentiable Model Selection for Ensemble Learning: Setting and Goals

-As is typical in ensemble learning, the agents may be trained in a way that increases test-error diversity among $f_i$ on $\mathcal{X}$ --- see Section \ref{sec:Experiments}.
-In each dataset there is implied a train/test/validation split, so that evaluation of a trained model is always performed on its test portion.
+As is typical in ensemble learning, the base learners may be trained in a way that increases test-error diversity among $f_i$ on $\mathcal{X}$ --- see Section \ref{sec:Experiments}.
+In each dataset there is an implied train/test/validation split, so that evaluation of a trained model is always performed on its test portion.
 Where this distinction is needed, the symbols $\mathcal{X}_{\texttt{train}}$, $\mathcal{X}_{\texttt{valid}}$, $\mathcal{X}_{\texttt{test}}$ are used.

-Table \ref{table:symbols} contains a list of symbols used to describe various aspects of the computation, along with their meanings.
+A list of symbols used in the paper to describe various aspects of the computation, along with their meanings is provided in \citep{kotary2022endtoend}, Table 4.